 How To Read Books Fast Without Speed-Reading (Which Sucks Anyway)

 Can you feel the thrill of endless possibilities?
-If you just knew how to do it, you could read, like, 10 books per week!
+If you just knew how to do it, you could read, like, ten books per week!

-Let’s start with some basic fact to help you read books fast without speed-reading.
+Let’s start with some basic facts to help you read books fast without speed-reading.

-I know that some might take this statements very personally, or even be offended.
+I know that some might take this statement very personally or even be offended.

 Some even go a step further.
 Comments under any article on speed-reading usually spiral into some bizarre contest.

 “800 wpm (words per minute)?
 That’s laughable, man.
 Try getting to 2000 wpm, like me, to see what REAL speed reading is!”